dialogueone-dev/IT-documentation/Product_documentations/visma_time/Projects/new_sub_project.md

 # How to Create a New Sub-Project in Visma Time

-When the project is created, it will appear in the overview of all projects, grouped by client.
 To create sub-projects (tasks/processes), follow these steps:

 1. Double-click on the project.
 2. Under the "Underprojekter" tab, click the blue plus sign at the bottom right corner and select "Opret projekt".